The DomiDocs Guide to Dust and Sand Storm Preparedness

 We all know that what goes up, must come down.
 Using 17 scientific models, the Barcelona Dust Regional Center has developed a warning system where dust and sand storms can be predicted three to five days before they occur.
 “There are indications that climate change is and will continue to influence this phenomenon.
 Drought and desertification associated with global warming can increase the amount of dust over certain areas,” states Copernicus, the European Union’s Earth observation program.

-Storm stats.
+Storm Stats

 Dust and sand storms are most common during the spring.
 They can occur anywhere in America but occur most frequently in the Southwest including Arizona, California, Colorado, Nevada, New Mexico, Oklahoma, Texas, and Utah.
 The cities of Albuquerque, Phoenix, and Yuma are especially hard hit by these atmospheric events.